Grow Your Own Herbal First Aid Kit (For Pets & People!)

 Plantain leaf, or Plantago Major - you probably know this as a weed in your lawn.
 But, if you knew all of this plant’s medicinal properties you might decide to ditch the grass and grow plantain leaf!

 When it comes to injuries, plantain offers antibacterial properties like yarrow, so you can get an added boost to preventing infection.
 Plantain is one of my favorites because it helps wounds heal faster.
-It’s an astringent with demulcent properties - this means it can dry wounds and stop bleeding WHILE lubricating the wound area and surrounding tissues - which helps your fur baby’s body speed up tissue regeneration and healing.
+It’s an astringent with demulcent properties - this means it can dry wounds and stop bleeding while lubricating the wound area and surrounding tissues - which helps your fur baby’s body speed up tissue regeneration and healing.

 For pets and humans alike, plantain is commonly used to: